-Paramount cancels 'Dexter: Original Sin' Season 2 as focus shifts to 'Dexter: Resurrection'
+Paramount Cancels 'Dexter: Original Sin' Season 2 as Focus Shifts to 'Dexter: Resurrection'

 Paramount has confirmed that Dexter: Original Sin will not return for a second season, despite an earlier announcement suggesting renewal.
 Sources reveal that production never moved forward, with no shooting schedule or development beyond the first season, which aired from December 2024 to February 2025.